 - Astra offers built-in style support for all the native blocks.

 Hello is a great theme, but that doesn’t mean it’s automatically the best theme for every site you build with Elementor.
+We have reviewed the free Elementor plugin, which is good for designing basic pages.

 If you’ve time to use Elementor Pro to design literally every part of your site, and you’re fine with using custom CSS to fill in the gaps, Hello might be a good choice.